godotengine/godot-docs/tutorials/3d/high_dynamic_range.rst

 .. image:: img/hdr_tonemap.png

-Except the scene is more contrasted, because there is a higher light range in play.
+Except the scene is more contrasted because there is a higher light range at play.
 What is this all useful for?
 The idea is that the scene luminance will change while you move through the world, allowing situations like this to happen: